HePeng2016/3DRotationGroupEquivariantRepresentations/README.md

 This software package is used to represent the spherical harmonic tensors in a rotation equivariance or invariance way.
 The key functions are implemented in two different versions.
 One version uses Julia,the other version uses C++, they yield the same result.
 # Installation (julia)
+This version of the Julia package is not registered.
+Its dependent packages (`SphericalHarmonicExpansions,WignerSymbols,DataStructures,MultivariatePolynomials,LinearAlgebra,SphericalHarmonics`) must be manually installed using the Pkg package manager (`using  Pkg,Pkg.add("SphericalHarmonics")... ...`) After installing all dependencies, download the `equivalentFeatures.jl` file to your working directory.
+Then, you can use the following commands to load the *equivalentFeatures* package.

      include("./equivalentFeatures.jl")
      using  .equivalentFeatures
 # Initial